Get ready to diveinto the magical world of Lily Bowers, the 1st of a must-read

 Lily learns how to ask for help and embrace gratitude.

 Lily is a ‘normal’ young girl who lives a ‘normal’ life.
 She goes to a ‘normal’ school and has ‘normal’ preteen challenges.
 Although she finds these challenges difficult, she learns to deal with them in the most compassionate way and by doing that, strengthens her friendships even more!

 Lily leads with her heart.

-Sababurg aka Sleeping Beauty’s Castle, located in Reinhardswald, a forest along the German Fairy Tale Route where the Brothers Grimm told their stories and where Lily lives.
+Sababurg aka Sleeping Beauty’s Castle, located in Reinhardswald, a forest along the German Fairy Tale Route where Lily lives and the Brothers Grimm once traveled.